denverpost/specialtemplate/README.md

 * Open JS console and look for errors
 * Update Credits!

+#### Critical changes made easy

+Do a find/replace for these particular items to replace the most crucial elements quickly:

+* {{Special Project Template title}} -- the title for `<title>` tag, meta and OG tags, etc.
+* {{Special Project Template description}} -- the description for meta and OG tags, etc.
+* {{Special Project Template keywords}} -- the description for meta and OG tags, etc.
+* {{project-directory}} -- the name of the directory the project will live in on Extras
+* {{FB-image-filename}} -- name of the image to use for the og:image tag and sharing options
+* {{author-twitter}} -- the reporter's twitter handle (without '@')
+* {{PROJECT-SECTION}} -- Overall project name, for Analytics tags
+* {{PROJECT-NAME}} -- Specific page name, for Analytics tags
+* {{Project Short Title}} -- the 2-3 word title used in the top-bar
+* {{Tweet Text}} -- pre-filled text for Twitter sharing

 ### Codebase resources
 * [ZURB Foundation](http://foundation.zurb.com)
 # [unveil.js](https://github.com/schneidan/unveil) (a slightly-tweaked fork)
 * [slick - the last carousel you'll ever need](http://kenwheeler.github.io/slick/)
 * [Mozilla Developer Network for CSS3, JS, HTML5 stuffs](https://developer.mozilla.org/‎)

+### Testing note

+If you are using Windows and do not have a web server such as WAMP, mongoose.exe is provided here.
+Simply run the file from the directory to start a simple web server and open the default page (index.html) in your default browser.